 You might have noticed that I didn’t use the word “strength” to describe any particular gender.
 This is because both genders have physical strength (though different but of equal characteristics).

 I disagree when they say “men are physically stronger than women.”
 In my opinion, the right word should be “men have more muscular power than women.”
 And of course, “women have more muscular endurance than men.”
-It’s a win-win situation for both gender.
+It’s a win-win situation for both sexes.

 Yes, ‘power’ is the right word to describe men physical ability.
 Power is the ability to move an object from point A to point B as quickly as possible.
 Power is a combination of speed and strength.
 And we all can agree that men can move an object as quickly as possible.